Never miss a precious moment with these great baby monitors

 If you want a baby monitor that can do it all, look no further than the Project Nursery Baby Monitor System.
 Yes, this device delivers crisp, two-way audio.
 Yes, the 5-inch color display provides a clear picture of your baby’s room.
 But what really sets this baby monitor apart from its competition is the device’s resounding feature set.

 The camera can pan, tilt, and zoom, so you can monitor a larger area.
-The camera’s 800 x 640 resolution isn’t the best we’ve seen, but the additional 1.5-inch mini monitor is super portable, and lets both parents keep an eye on the baby, even when they’re in separate rooms.
+The camera’s 800 x 640 resolution isn’t the best we’ve seen, but the additional 1.5-inch mini monitor is super portable and lets both parents keep an eye on the baby, even when they’re in separate rooms.
 The monitor can even play pre-installed lullabies to soothe your baby back to sleep.

 Buy one now from:

-While some modern baby monitors come with digital screens, you may decide that you don’t really need all of these bells and whistles.
-If you’re looking for an affordable, reliable, audio-only baby monitor, you can’t get much better than the VTech Safe & Sound Digital Audio Monitor.
+While some modern baby monitors come with digital screens, you may decide that you don’t really need all of those bells and whistles.
+If you’re looking for an affordable, reliable audio-only baby monitor, you can’t get much better than the VTech Safe & Sound Digital Audio Monitor.

 That isn’t to say that VTech’s monitor doesn’t come with some useful features.
 With a range of up to 1,000 feet and 18 hours of battery life, rest assured that you can freely use this device throughout your home without having to worry about losing contact with your little one.
 This baby monitor also features two-way communication — giving you the ability to talk to your child even when you aren’t in the room — and a five-level sound indicator that provides a visual depiction of the sound level in your child’s room.
 Heck, the unit even doubles as a night light.
+You can choose between one-parent unit or two-parent units at checkout.

 Buy one now from: